According to the American Marketing Association, a brand is:

 Step 5.
 Monitor

-Make sure you’re brand is seen the same way by your target market as you see it.
-That not only means monitoring sentiment, but monitoring what customers think about your brand.
+Make sure your brand is seen the same way by your target market as you see it.
+That not only means monitoring sentiment but monitoring what customers think about your brand.

 I’ve often worked with clients who think they are one thing and their customers think they’re something else.
 For instance, Ford used the slogan of “quality is job #1” for a long time while customers defined Ford as “Found On Road Dead”.
 There was a disjoint that hurt the brand.
 Now Ford focuses on the youth market by providing vehicles linked to their social networks and integrated with their music.